linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

       NumericGrade INT NOT NULL
     );

 The `YearTaken` column is intentionally not included in the `CourseTaken` table to demonstrate the usage of the `ALTER TABLE` command.
-To add the `YearTaken` column in the `CourseTaken` table, you need not drop the `CourseTaken` table entirely.
+To add the `YearTaken` column in the `CourseTaken` table, you don't need to drop the `CourseTaken` table entirely.
 Instead, you can use the DDL `ALTER TABLE` command.
 The following command alters the `CourseTaken` table by adding the missing column to the table.

     ALTER TABLE CourseTaken
       ADD (YearTaken INT NOT NULL);